satetsu888/slackbot-for-claude/README.md

 4. Invite the bot to a channel and mention the bot to see the response.

-You can deploy it anywhere you like, which supports Node.js or Docker.
+You can deploy the app wherever you prefer, as long as the environment supports Node.js or Docker.

 ## Options